Unique, low-income housing breaks ground in Fayetteville

-The purpose of the development, called “Cobblestone Farm Community”, is to provide easily accessible, affordable housing with a twist.
-The groups are working together to give residents resources.
-One of the most notable resources will come from Cobblestone Farms, located right next door to the new development.
+The purpose of the development called “Cobblestone Farm Community,” is to provide easily accessible, affordable housing with a twist.
+The groups are working together to give residents resources, one of the most notable being Cobblestone Farms, located right next door to the new development.

 One of the co-directional leaders for New Heights Church, Jim Hall, said the church was approached 3 years ago by the Excellerate Foundation.
 The church was able to offer up 15 acres of land for the housing development.
 The Cobblestone Farms land, right next door, is also owned by the church.